How to Make a Budget (2025–2026 Guide)

 How often should I update my budget?

 At minimum, once a month.
-A quick weekly check-in makes it even easier — you catch problems early and avoid end-of-month surprises.
+A quick weekly check-in often makes it easier to stay aligned.

 What if my income changes every month?